 - 4.22 Policy A1 (Managing the impact of development) requires development proposals to avoid disruption to the highway network, its function, causing harm to highway safety, hindering pedestrian movement and unnecessary clutter as well as addressing the needs of vulnerable users.
 The Council will not support proposals that involve the provision of additional street furniture that is not of benefit to highway users. - 4.23 Local Plan Policy A1 (Managing the impact of development) states that the Council will resist development that fails to adequately assess and address transport impacts affecting communities, occupiers, neighbours and the existing transport network. - 4.24 Transport for London's (TfL) Streetscape Guidance states in Paragraph 11.1 (Vision) on page 203 in relation to footway amenities that 'poorly placed or excessive street furniture can create a cluttered environment resulting in obstructions, reduced legibility and a blighted character'.
-The Guidance continues in Paragraph 9.3 (Controlled crossings) on page 143 that, 'Sightlines at crossings should not be obstructed by street furniture, plantings or parked/stopped vehicles'. - 4.25 In particular regard to digital advertisements, CPG Advertisements in Paragraph 1.36, supported by Local Plan Policy D4, advises that detailed consideration should be given in regard to: - Siting of adverts including proximity to traffic signals, hazards, and longitudinal spacing; - Position and orientation to the carriageway; - Message duration, transitions, and sequencing; and - Lighting levels - 4.26 Additionally, CPG (Transport) also seeks to ensure that there is no adverse impact on the highway network, the public footway and crossover points. - 4.27 While it is accepted that all advertisements are intended to attract attention, illuminated advertisements are more likely to distract pedestrians and road users at junctions, roundabouts and pedestrian crossings, particularly during hours of darkness when glare and light spillage can make it less easy to see things, which could be to the detriment of highway and pedestrian and other road users' safety. - 4.28 Appendix A of the 'Guidance for Digital Roadside Advertising and Proposed Best Practice' (commissioned by Transport for London in March 2013) advises that digital advertisement panels will not normally be permitted if proposed to be installed within 20m of a pedestrian crossing, either on the approach or the exit. - 4.29 As previously outlined above, Images 10 and 11 above show the approximate position of the proposed hub location in context with the surrounding streetscene.
-The proposed hub structure (with integrated digital advertising screens on both sides) would be installed within approximately 5m and 13m of two busy signal controlled pedestrian crossings located to the west of the hub's proposed position in Clerkenwell Road and Gray's Inn Road respectively, contrary to the above Transport for London guidance.
+The Guidance continues in Paragraph 9.3 (Controlled crossings) on page 143 that, 'Sightlines at crossings should not be obstructed by street furniture, plantings or parked/stopped vehicles'. - 4.25 In particular regard to digital advertisements, CPG Advertisements in Paragraph 1.36, supported by Local Plan Policy D4, advises that detailed consideration should be given in regard to: - Siting of adverts including proximity to traffic signals, hazards, and longitudinal spacing; - Position and orientation to the carriageway; - Message duration, transitions, and sequencing; and - Lighting levels - 4.26 Additionally, CPG (Transport) also seeks to ensure that there is no adverse impact on the highway network, the public footway and crossover points. - 4.27 While it is accepted that all advertisements are intended to attract attention, illuminated advertisements are more likely to distract pedestrians and road users at junctions, roundabouts and pedestrian crossings, particularly during hours of darkness when glare and light spillage can make it less easy to see things, which could be to the detriment of highway and pedestrian and other road users' safety. - 4.28 As previously outlined above, Image 7 shows that the proposed hub structure (with integrated digital advertising screens on both sides) would be installed within approximately 8m of the road junction with Hartland Road located just north-west of the hub's proposed position and within approximately 3m of the end of a designated cycle way.